axj2613/MovieRAG/README.md

 ## Overview

-MovieRAG is a Retrieval-Augmented Generation application that uses an external movie data source (IMDb) to provide context-aware responses to movie recommendation requests.
-It combines a ChromaDB based retriever with an OpenAI generator.
+MovieRAG is a Retrieval (and Cache) -Augmented Generation application that uses an external movie data source (IMDb) to provide context-aware responses to movie recommendation requests.
+It supports the following three types of architectures:

+#### 1. VectorRAG
+Combines a ChromaDB based retriever with an OpenAI generator.
 The retriever fetches relevant vector-embedded movie data (based on user prompt) and provides it to the generator with the original user’s query.
 The generator uses this additional context to generate an accurate and relevant response.

-Update: This application now also supports CAG capabilities on a smaller dataset.
+#### 2. GraphRAG
+Converts user prompt into a Cypher query using the gpt-4, which retrieves accurate movie data from a cloud neo4j graph database instance.

+#### 3. CAG
+Cache-Augmented Generation passes in the entire dataset (much smaller than the original) into the chat buffer memory.

 ## Table of Contents
 - [Installation](#installation)